Kodiak-Finance/static-public/README.md

 1. Create a fork of this repository, work further in your own version of it
 2. Add your logo to `src/tokens` in png format, use only lower case in the file name
-3. Add the appropriate entry to `tokenLists/bartio.json`
+3. Add the appropriate entry to `tokenLists/bartio.json`.
+Use the template you'll find below
+4. Send this Pull Requets with the name "Add {SYMBOL} token." to branch `main`

 ```json
 {
   "chainId": 80084,